Tinsae20/Tinsae20/README.md

 # Hi there 👋 I'm Tinsae!

 Welcome to my GitHub!
-I'm a multidisciplinary **Software Developer** and **UI/UX Designer** passionate about building polished, user-centered digital experiences.
+I'm a multidisciplinary **Full-Stack Developer** passionate about building **AI Applications** and user-centered digital experiences.

 ### 📫 How to reach me
 - Email: tinsaeyirgu88@gmail.com